GOLD DEALERS AND BITCOIN – THE NEW NEMESIS?

 Gold’s established system for trading, weighing and tracking is pristine through its vast infrastructure of gold traders.
 It’s very hard to steal it, pass off fake gold, or otherwise corrupt the metal.
 Bitcoin is also difficult to corrupt, thanks to its encrypted system and complicated algorithms, but the infrastructure to ensure its safety is not yet in place.
 The Mt.
-Gox disaster is a good example of why Bitcoin traders must be wary.
+Gox disaster is a good example of why cryptocurrency traders must be wary.
 In this disruptive event, a popular exchange went offline, and all of its user’s Bitcoins, totalling around $460 million, was stolen.

 Gold can continue to be mined until a certain point in the far future, but eventually, there will be no more Bitcoin.
 The algorithm that manages the blockchain rewards miners for verifying and processing transactions, but in as little as 10 years, the supply will run out.
 Some claim, that this higher level of scarcity means that Bitcoin could have a higher price ceiling than gold, and is the most important catalyst for the current speculative bubble.

 While gold is physically useful for jewellery and industry, Bitcoin’s applications are not yet clear.
 So far, it is a digital instrument of speculation and value transferability, but it is difficult to buy things with and has limited utility as a currency.
 Being an exclusively faith-based currency is price-positive when there is popular support, but the opposite might also be true.
 There’s not much-stopping Bitcoin from hitting $0 other than belief.
 As the world saw during the Dutch Tulip Mania, this could have adverse consequences.